cpske/Prog2/oop/money.md

 ## Better Encapsulation using Properties

+In O-O programming, we usually want to *encapsulate* and *hide* details of how a class is implemented.
+Only the *interface* (methods) should be visible to other parts of the program.
+This ensures data integrity and gives the programmer freedom to change the way a class is implemented.

-Python does not have truly "private" attributes.
+But, Python does not have truly "private" attributes.

-Other parts of a code can modify an objects attributes:
+Other parts of a code can modify an object's attributes:

 ```python
 m1 = Money(10.0, "Baht")